30 Books About Spain for All Ages

 Building on Nature: The Life of Antoni Gaudi

 His home is Catalonia, a place of jagged mountain peaks and silvery olive trees, splashed by the sparkling sea.
 The wild beauty of this landscape makes a deep impression and he will use the inspiration for the rest of his life.

 Gaudí becomes an architect, learning the rules of form and structure that buildings are supposed to follow.
 Shapes and colors of the natural world still inspire him, and so he begins to work them into his buildings.
 Leaves climb up walls.
 Columns are giant animal feet.
 A playground bench becomes a snake.
 Antoni Gaudí turned nature into art, and in the process he revolutionized the world of architecture.

-Picasso (Getting to Know the World’s Greatest Artists) by Mike Venezia
+Pablo Picasso (Revised Edition) (Getting to Know the World's Greatest Artists)